-Currently, the limitations on the use of a prison term as a sanction specify that: (1) if the prison term is imposed for any technical violation of the conditions of a community control sanction imposed for a fifth degree felony or for any violation of law committed while under a community control sanction imposed for such a felony that consists of a new criminal offense and that is not a felony, the prison term may not exceed 90 days, and (2) if the prison term is imposed for a fourth degree felony that is not an offense of violence and is not a sexually oriented offense or for any violation of law committed while under a community control sanction imposed for a new criminal offense and that is not a felony that is not an offense of violence and is not a sexually oriented offense or for any violation of law committed while under a community control sanction imposed for such a felony that consists of a new criminal offense and that is not a felony, the prison term may not exceed 180 days.
+Currently, the limitations on the use of a prison term as a sanction specify that: (1) if the prison term is imposed for any technical violation of the conditions of a community control sanction imposed for a fifth degree felony or for any violation of law committed while under a community control sanction imposed for such a felony that consists of a new criminal offense and that is not a felony, the prison term may not exceed 90 days, and (2) if the prison term is imposed for any technical violation of the conditions of a community control sanction imposed for a fourth degree felony that is not an offense of violence and is not a sexually oriented offense or for any violation of law committed while under a community control sanction imposed for such a felony that consists of a new criminal offense and that is not a felony that consists of a new criminal offense and is not a sexually oriented offense or for any violation of law committed while under a community control sanction imposed for such a felony that consists of a new criminal offense and that is not a felony, the prison term may not exceed 180 days.
 Current law does not define the term "technical violation," as used in the limitations.